 1. Images – This process could be used to recognize and identify text that is associated with specific images.

-2. Segmentation without signals – Instead of looking for specific types of information within different segments, segmentation could happen to try to understand what the different parts of a page are, and how much value they hold.
+2. Visual Segmentation without signals – Instead of looking for specific types of information within different segments, segmentation could happen to try to understand what the different parts of a page are, and how much value they hold.
 As the patent filing notes:

 navigational boilerplate is usually less relevant than the central content of a page

 This is an interesting peek at how a search engine might attempt to understand different parts of web pages, and how important they are.
 It has specific applications that it can be used for, such as identifying more relevant information to be used in local search results, or getting a better grasp of what an image might be about.